vmware/photon/docs/photon-admin-guide.md

 ### Looking at the Differences Between the Minimal and the Full Version

 The minimal version of Photon OS contains about 50 packages.
-The full version of Photon OS adds several hundred packages to those in the minimal version to create a more fully featured operating system.
+As it is installed, the number of packages increases to nearly 100 to fulfill dependencies.
+The full version of Photon OS adds several hundred packages to those in the minimal version to deliver a more fully featured operating system.

 You can view a list of the packages that appear in the minimal version by examining the following file:

 [https://github.com/vmware/photon/blob/master/common/data/packages_minimal.json](https://github.com/vmware/photon/blob/master/common/data/packages_minimal.json)

-You can view a list of the packages that appear in the minimal version by examining the following file:
+You can view a list of the packages that appear in the full version by examining the following file:

 [https://github.com/vmware/photon/blob/master/common/data/packages_full.json](https://github.com/vmware/photon/blob/master/common/data/packages_full.json)